activeviam/browser-based-export/packages/browser-based-export-artifacts/README.md

 # Goal

-`browser-based-pdf-export-lambda` is a Node.js AWS Lambda to export a web application at a given URL to a PDF file.
+`browser-based-pdf-export-lambda` creates a .zip file deployable as a Node.js AWS Lambda to export a web application at a given URL to a PDF file.

 # Usage